wix-incubator/okidoc/docs/index.md

 # okidoc

-Tool to document your code easy and flexible
+A flexible tool to document your code easily

 ## Installation